your-tools/skyspell/README.md

 # kak-spell in action

-kak-spell is meant to be used from the command line, like this:
+kak-spell is meant to be used from kakoune, but also features an interactive mode and can be used from the command line, like this:

 ```
 $ kak-spell check $(git ls-files)